 H Index Google 5

-"Montados com Futuro" is a website I have built to accomplish some of objectives described above.
-It aims to contribute to the dissemination of knowledge to different stakeholders, from general public to managers, producers and researchers.
+"Montados com Futuro" is a website I have built to contribute to the 1st objective described above.
+It aims to help in the dissemination of knowledge to different stakeholders, from general public to managers, producers and researchers.

 Soares, F.C., Panisi, M., Sampaio, H., Soares, E., Santana, A., Buchanan, G.M., Leal, A.I., Palmeirim, J.M. & Lima, R.F.
 (2020) Land-use intensification promotes non-native species in a tropical island bird assemblage.Animal Conservation, Online early, .
 DOI:10.1111/acv.12568 (IF2019 3,210; Q1 Biodiversity Conservation)

 Leal, A.I., Correia, R.A., Palmeirim, J.M. & Bugalho, M.N.
 (2019) Is research supporting sustainable management in a changing world?
 Insights from a Mediterranean silvopastoral system.Agroforestry Systems, 93(1), 355-368.
 DOI:10.1007/s10457-018-0231-9 (IF2019 1,973; Q3 Forestry)